Scalable and Equivariant Spherical CNNs by Discrete-Continuous (DISCO) Convolutions: Custom sparse gradients

 where, for completeness, we also indicate the data instance by index $d$.
 Since CNN architectures typically include many convolutional layers, with outputs of one layer providing the inputs for another, to compute gradients of the loss function with respect to the parameters of the model it is necessary to compute the gradient of the convolution with respect to both input and dense filter tensor:

 Pointwise activation functions $\sigma(\cdot)$ are typically included in CNN architectures to introduce non-linearity in an equivariant manner.
 Gradients can be traced through activation functions by

 Equation~\ref{eq:transposed_mm} is a sparse-dense tensor multiplication but with the $\Psi$ matrix transposed in input and output coordinates.
 Thus, we can use a similar method to Section~\ref{sec:memoryoptimizations} to convert to a compressed sparse tensor multiplication.
 Note also that we need only update the non-zero values of $\Psi_{ji}$, for which we know the corresponding indices.
 Hence, we need only compute Equation~\ref{eq:gather_indices} for the sparse set of indices of $j^\prime i^\prime$.
+Pseudo code of our custom sparse gradient implementation is shown in Algorithm \ref{alg:sparse_grad}.

 We validate our implementation of custom sparse gradients presented here against gradients for a dense tensor computed by automatic differentiation (a highly inefficient approach where the dense tensor has many entries set to zero), finding agreement to machine precision.